KaSakee/spacy-nlp-node/README.md

 The model used in this library "for now" is "en_core_web_trf", Will be adding more models to it soon if someone asked for it.

+## Help
+If there is anything that needs fixing or edited, please open an issue.
+You may also make a feature request.

 ## License

 This library is released under the MIT license.